 - Research the company on websites such as Glassdoor.com for feedback and complaints.

 - Keep your private information private!
 Don’t share personal information, e.g., social security numbers, banking information, credit or debit card numbers, PINs, passwords, birthday, address, mother’s maiden name.

 For additional information, read Fraudulent Employers: Tips for Career Centers and Students.

 Although it is acceptable to attempt to negotiate an offer or interview timelines, it can be tricky.

-We recommend that you speak with a counselor in Career Exploration before you begin negotiations.
+We recommend that you speak with a career advisors in Career Exploration before you begin negotiations.
 Call us at 651-696-6384 if you are short on time.
 Also, check out our Salary Negotiation Quick Start Guide.